joaoangnes/Sign-Language-Detection-using-Distances-Python/README.md

 CreateDataSet.py

-    - This file retrieves all the collected images and stores the landmarks of the 20 identified points from the mediapipe library in a 'pickle' file.
+    - This file retrieves all the collected images and stores the distances of tip finger points from the mediapipe library, in a 'pickle' file.

 main.ipynb